exjade/Atomic-Design-Folder-Structure/README.md

 **React - Project Structure**

-This is my base template to work on my future projects.
+This is my Atomic Design template to work on my projects that require high scalability.

 It's for productivity purposes and not wasting time structuring everything when I start a new project.

+I am using my [basic folder structure](https://github.com/exjade/React-Folder-Structure) but focused on working with the [Atomic Design methodology](https://atomicdesign.bradfrost.com/table-of-contents/) and the powerful frontend workshop environment tool: [Storybook](https://storybook.js.org/).

 ## Folder Structure